CEBangu/MEG-Decoding/README.md

 This repository aims to answer this question.
 It is also my Master's Thesis.

-Projected Completion data: June 2025
+Projected completion date: June 2025